 The Factories Act defines a 'Factory' to cover any premises which employs 10 or more workers and in which manufacturing process is carried on with the aid of power and any premises where there are at least 20 workers, even while there may not be an electrically aided manufacturing process being carried on.
 State Governments have the authority to formulate rules in respect of matters such as prior submission of plans and their approval for the establishment of factories and registration and licensing of factories.
 The Factories Act provides that the person who has ultimate control over the affairs of the factory and in the case of a company, any one of the directors, must ensure the health, safety and welfare of all workers.
 It provides such safeguards of workers in the factories as well as offers protection to the exploited workers and improve their working conditions.
-The penalties for contravention of the Factories Act include fine and imprisonment for the 'occupier' or 'manager' as defined under the Factories Act, and enhanced penalties for repeat offences and contravention of certain provisions relating to use of the hazardous materials.
+The penalties for contravention of the Factories Act, and enhanced penalties for repeat offences and contravention of certain provisions relating to use of the hazardous materials.